droe/hopper-scripts/README.md

 ## Description

 Some of my Hopper scripts that are polished and general enough to be potentially useful to others.
-Each of them is self-contained and should run on latest Hopper 4 on macOS and Linux.
-Since Hopper still uses ancient legacy Python 2 for scripting and the Hopper API is very far from pythonic, do not expect beautiful code.
+They should run on latest Hopper 4 on macOS and Linux.
+Some of the scripts use a nicer wrapper API around the strictly procedural Hopper python API, otherwise the scripts are self-contained.

 ## Scripts